CarlosBergillos/LocationHistoryFormat/docs/guides/raw_location.md

   - **`timestamp`**: Timestamp of the record as a string in [ISO 8601] format (`YYYY-MM-DDTHH:mm:ss.sssZ`).
   The suffixed `Z` indicates that the time is in the [UTC] time zone.
   - **`latitudeE7`** and **`longitudeE7`**: Coordinates (latitude and longitude) of the location reported as integers.
-  The values need to be divided by 10^7^ to get them in the expected range.
+  The values need to be divided by 10^7^ to be in the expected range.

 For more information on the other possible fields see the full [format definition][Location Record].